 Andrew Fitzgerald is the SVP of Streaming Video Services at Hearst Television, working to bring local news and original, local programming to streaming audiences across the US via the “Very Local” streaming app.
 Fitzgerald joined Hearst Television in 2017 in the newly created position of chief digital content officer, based at Hearst Television’s New York City headquarters.

-Fitzgerald previously served for more than five years at Twitter, most recently as the company’s Director of Curation.
-While there, he built and oversaw the global curation teams responsible for Moments, the Twitter feature developed to ease the way for users to find conversations and context around news, events and information beyond their home timelines.
-His other roles at Twitter included interim head of news partnerships, where he oversaw Twitter’s relationships with some 30 news organizations and book publishing companies.
+Fitzgerald previously served for more than five years at Twitter, in a variety of roles including as the company’s Director of Curation where he built and oversaw the global curation teams responsible for Moments, His other roles at Twitter included head of US news partnerships, where he oversaw Twitter’s relationships with some 30 news organizations and book publishing companies.